arjunmakesthings/itp-blog/content/intro-to-computational-media/icm_class-4.md

 draft: "false"
 ---
 # notes:
-- [[people/mimi yin|mimi yin]] explained the differences between a boolean variable & expression:
+- [[people/mimi|mimi]] explained the differences between a boolean variable & expression:
 	- variable: store memory over time
 	- expression: evaluate for right now
 - that distinction was the answer to the question i couldn't solve in the last 'homework'.